With stellar practices, homegrown talent and a family feel, this Texan titan proves that sometimes in BigLaw, you really can have it all…

 Top tips for this stage:

 "Be able to articulate your interest in the firm and office location.
-Describe your specific interest in, or ask questions about, practice areas in the office in which you are interviewing.” – entry-level hiring partner Brad Holdbrook
+Describe your specific interest in, or ask questions about, practice areas in the office in which you are interviewing.
+Be prepared, but be yourself.” – entry-level hiring partner Brad Holdbrook

 Summer program

-Offers: 19 offers extended out of Fall/Spring Recruiting in addition to 25 returning 1Ls
+Offers: 16 offers extended out of fall/spring recruiting in addition to 14 returning 1Ls

 Top tips for this stage:

 “Take advantage of the resources provided by the firm, including the many attorneys that will make themselves available to you for guidance and mentorship.
 Ask questions and pay attention to detail on assignments.
-Finally, pay attention to the way attorneys in your office interact with each other and the clients of the firm; that will give you invaluable insight into a “day in the life” of a future at Haynes and Boone.” – entry-level hiring partner Brad Holdbrook
+Finally, pay attention to the way attorneys in your office interact with each other and the clients of the firm; that will give you invaluable insight into a day in the life of a future at Haynes Boone.” – entry-level hiring partner Brad Holdbrook

 Haynes and Boone, LLP